Sustainability

 • Many GAC companies provide support to boost the well-being and mental health of their employees.
 For example GAC Singapore participated in a study to help identify and tackle fatigue in the workplace.
 Based on its findings, steps will be taken to improve working conditions to reduce fatigue.

 • GAC UK is running an ongoing campaign to promote mental health in the workplace and beyond.
-Twelve staff members have been trained as Mental Health First Aiders.
+They have a team of Mental Health First Aiders and a Well Being Working Group.

 • The GAC Corporate Academy (GCA) also offers an online Managing Mental Well-being course to help employee manage their well-being and work through any struggles they may be experiencing.

 We have a responsibility to work proactively to reduce inequalities and ensure gender equality.
 On top of that, we see the immense value that diversity brings to an organisation.
-The society benefits from fair hiring, compensation and other practices that reduce inequalities; which all contribute to ensuring sustainable business by using every available resources.
-GAC recognises that gender equality is an ongoing challenge and is committed to work towards fair treatment for all.
+The society benefits from fair hiring, compensation and other practices that reduce inequalities; these also contribute to ensuring sustainable business through utlisation of all of society's available resources.
+GAC is committed to work towards fair treatment for all.

 • As a Signatory of the Diversity in Maritime Charter, GAC UK is working to close the diversity gap and make shipping more inclusive.